kalviumcommunity/S70_santhosh_Capstone_PromptixAI/README.md

 Conclusion
-PrmptixAI is a showcase-worthy capstone project that demonstrates both Level 1 & Level 2 concepts, integrating full-stack AI technology with real-world user engagement.
+PromptixAI is a showcase-worthy capstone project that demonstrates both Level 1 & Level 2 concepts, integrating full-stack AI technology with real-world user engagement.
 By combining React, Node.js, MongoDB, OpenAI, Firebase, and Stripe, it offers a scalable solution for AI-driven content generation.